 - H. Leon Bradlow found what we eat or are exposed to early in life strongly affects the chances we will get cancer and how well we can survive cancer later in life.

-- In Scotland, right now, studies are being done on diindolylmathane, a compound derived from cruciferae vegetables (cabbage, brussel sprouts, and broccoli).
+- In Scotland, right now, studies are being done on diindolylmethane, a compound derived from cruciferae vegetables (cabbage, brussel sprouts, and broccoli).

 - Extracts made from red wine and dark chocolate look promising in their ability to turn on good properties and turn off bad ones, and other alcohols and living in high traffic areas do the opposite.